Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/shiori-c2d7.md

 [Group Photo!
 Huzzah!](#embed:https://youtu.be/mb91g7vQSnA?t=10859)

-Perhaps swept up by the flow, Shiori shared her feelings with Bijou.
+Swept up by the flow of events, Shiori shared her feelings with Bijou.
 Insecure since their relationship was unbalanced by what Shiori remembered and what Bijou couldn't.
 But that didn't matter, not to Bijou.
 She promised Shiori that she would be the only one Bijou would love.
 Taking heart the lessons from the past, they would take it slow, and when the time comes to talk, they shall.
 Shiori accepted.

 [Ring of Promise](#embed:https://youtu.be/mb91g7vQSnA?t=11132)